 One option for monetizing your design blog is advertising.
-With this approach, you sell ad space on your site to other businesses who want to reach your audience.
+With this approach, you sell ad space on your site to other businesses that want to reach your audience.

-To get started with advertising on your blog, you can sign up to an ad network that allows you to easily place advertisements on your site and earn revenue based on how much traffic you receive.
+To get started with advertising, you can sign up for an ad network that allows you to easily place advertisements on your site and earn revenue based on how much traffic you receive.

 To start advertising on your blog, you can sign up for an ad network like Ezoic (they pay more than Google Adsense).
 When your blog starts getting more than 100,000 page views a month you can monetize with Adthrive.

 |Ad Network||Earnings Per |

 Affiliate marketing is another popular option for monetizing your blog.
 With this approach, you promote other people’s products or services on your blog and earn a commission whenever someone buys something through one of your links.

 For example, let’s say you have a design blog and you write a post about the best design software.
 In that post, you could include affiliate links to the software programs that you recommend.

 If someone reads your post and clicks on one of your links, they will be taken to the software company’s website.
 If they then decide to buy the software, you will earn a commission on that sale.

 Affiliate marketing is a great way to monetize your blog because it allows you to earn revenue from products or services that you recommend.

 To find affiliate programs to join, you can search Google for “affiliate program” + your niche.
 For example, if you’re writing about design, you could search for “affiliate program” + “design blog”.